patrickbak/fetchAPI/README.md

 # fetchAPI

-Application requires a properly set React.js library to run it on a server (e.x. localhost).
+Application requires a properly set React.js library to run it on a server (ex. localhost).